AndrewDWhite/GalaxyGenericImporterPlugin/README.md

 ### Playstation 1
 #### emulator
     %APPDATA%\RetroArch\retroarch.exe
 This will end up being something like `C:\Users\andyn\AppData\Roaming\RetroArch\retroarch.exe`.
 And use the `pcsx_rearmed_libretro.dll` core.
-Note the two examples for cue and toc/iso, They can be combined.
+Note the two examples for cue and toc/iso, They can all be combined.
 #### roms
     F:\Software\games\roms\PS1
     %USERPROFILE%\Documents\Games\PS1